smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

 5. From the **web** Deployments view, select **Scale**.
 From the dialog presented enter 4 as the desired number of pods and select **OK**.

 6. Check the status of the scale out by refreshing the web deployment's view.
 From the navigation menu, select **Pods** from under Workloads.
-Select the **api** pods.
+Select the **web** pods.
 From this view, you should see an error like that shown in the following screenshot.

    ![Deployments is selected under Workloads in the navigation menu on the left.
 On the right are the Details and New Replica Set boxes.
 The web deployment is highlighted in the New Replica Set box, indicating an error.](media/image141.png "View Pod deployment events")